-FD-PROG-NUM
+Program name: FD-PROG-NUM

-The occurrence number of the field within the program Colors and Types areas (see Converse panel properties).
+The occurrence number of the field within the program Colors and Types areas if this number is not greater than 9999 (otherwise Long program number is used).
 Automatically set by the panel editor prior to code generation or saving the panel.